An Introduction to Search, Content, and Inbound Marketing

 Part of any successful digital marketing strategy should always implement SEO’s best practices, while also investing in paid strategies.

-Search is still the number one method internet users get information.
+Search is still the number one method for internet users to get information.
 According to Smart Insights, users make around 3.5 billion searches on Google a day.
 The reliance on search means that ranking on Google’s SERPs is a pivotal component of a successful digital strategy.

 The benefits of search marketing: